A Proof of the CSP Dichotomy Conjecture: The Remaining Definitions

+\begin{proof} Let us prove that $\Theta'$ is cycle-consistent.
+Consider a path in $\Theta'$ starting and ending with $z$.
+Since $\Theta'$ is an expanded covering, for every constraint of $\Theta'$ either there exists a corresponding constraint in $\Theta$, or this constraint is reflexive (contains all tuples $(a,a,\ldots,a)$).
+Thus, to transform the path in $\Theta'$ to a path in $\Theta$ it is sufficient to replace every variable $x$ in the path by $S(x)$ (from the definition of expanded coverings), remove all reflexive constraints, and replace the remaining constraints by the corresponding constraints from $\Theta$.
+Since $\Theta$ is cycle-consistent, the obtained path connects $a$ with $a$ for any $a\in D_{z}$.
+Since constraints in the path in $\Theta'$ are weaker or equivalent to constraints in the path in $\Theta$ and relations we removed are reflexive, the path in $\Theta'$ also connects $a$ with $a$ for every $a\in D_{z}$.

-\begin{proof} For every path in $\Theta'$ there exists a corresponding path in $\Theta$.
-Therefore $\Theta'$ is cycle-consistent.
-Assume that $\Theta'$ is not irreducible.
-Then there exists an instance $\Omega'$ consisting of projections of constraints from $\Theta'$ that is not linked, not fragmented, and its solution set is not subdirect.
-By $\Omega$ we denote the set of projections of constraints from $\Theta$ corresponding to the constraints of $\Omega'$ (corresponding constraints should have the same arity).
+Let us show that $\Theta'$ is irreducible.
+Assume the converse, then there exists an instance $\Omega'$ consisting of projections of constraints from $\Theta'$ that is not linked, not fragmented, and its solution set is not subdirect.
+By $\Omega$ we denote the set of corresponding projections of constraints from $\Theta$ corresponding to the constraints of $\Omega'$ (we ignore reflexive constraints from $\Omega'$).
+To be more accurate, suppose a constraint $C''\in\Omega'$ is equal to $\proj_{\mathbf X}(C')$ for a constraint $C'\in\Theta'$ and a set of variable $\mathbf X$, and $C'$ is weaker or equivalent to a constraint $C\in\Theta$.
+Then we add the constraint $\proj_{S(\mathbf X)}(C)$ to $\Omega$.

 Let us show that $\Omega$ is not linked.
 Assume the contrary.
-For any path in $\Omega$ connecting elements $a$ and $b$ of $D_{x}$ we build a path connecting $a$ and $b$ in $\Omega'$ in the following way.
+For any path in $\Omega$ connecting elements $a$ and $b$ of $D_{x}$ we can build a path connecting $a$ and $b$ in $\Omega'$ in the following way.
 We replace every constraint of $\Omega$ by the corresponding constraint of $\Omega'$, and glue them with any path in $\Omega'$ starting and ending with the corresponding variables having the same parent.
 Since $\Omega'$ is not fragmented, we can always do this.
 Since $\Omega$ is cycle-consistent, the obtained path connects $a$ and $b$ in $\Omega'$.
+Thus, $\Omega$ is not linked.
+Any solution of $\Omega$ can be naturally extended to a solution of $\Omega'$, hence the solution set of $\Omega$ cannot be subdirect.
+Since $\Omega'$ is not fragmented, $\Omega$ is also not fragmented.
 Thus, $\Omega$ is not linked, not fragmented, and its solution set is not subdirect, which contradicts the fact that $\Theta$ is irreducible. \end{proof}